gocardless/theatre/README.md

 Utilities for interacting with Vault.
 Primarily used to inject secret material into pods by use of annotations.

-- `envconsul-injector.vault.crd.gocardless.com` webhook for injecting the
+- `secrets-injector.vault.crd.gocardless.com` webhook for injecting the
-  `theatre-envconsul` tool to populate a container's environment with secrets from Vault before executing.
+  `theatre-secrets` tool to populate a container's environment with secrets from Vault before executing.

 ## Command line interfaces